Konamiman/SDCC-libraries-for-MSX/README.md

 As a rule of thumb assembler sources (files with `.asm` extension) can be assembled with either sdasz80 (the assembler that comes bundled with the SDCC install) or [Nestor80](https://github.com/Konamiman/Nestor80) (version 1.3.4 or newer).
 See the header comment in each source file for more details.

 The `examples` directory contains some example programs that make use of the libraries, as well as a makefile that you can use as guidance for your own projects.
-The makefile

 ## How to use